7 Things Every First-Time Camper Should Know | Camping Essentials

 Lastly, camping is amazing.
 But camping can very quickly be ruined if there are a few bad apples who fail to follow campground rules and Leave No Trace principles.
 The good news is that it’s incredibly easy not to be a bad apple.
 Clean up after yourself, pack out what you bring in, and don’t be too rowdy with your group (especially once the sun goes down).
 Simple things, but very important ones to preserve campgrounds as the serene nature havens that they are.

 Ready to give it a try?
+Find a KOA near you to get started today!?
 You’ll find that people around you are more than happy to help answer any questions you have to help you discover the joys of the experience.

 Written by Ry Glover for Matcha in partnership with Kampgrounds of America.